guillermooo/sublime-undocs/source/file_management/file_management.rst

 To switch projects quickly, press :kbd:`Ctrl+Alt+P`.

 Project data are stored in JSON files with a `.sublime-project` extension.
-Wherever there's a `.sublime-project` file, you'll find an ancillary `.sublime-workspace` file too.
-The second one is created by Sublime Text and you shouldn't edit it yourself.
+Wherever there's a `.sublime-project` file, you may find an ancillary `.sublime-workspace` file too.
+Workspaces are explained further below.

 Project files can define settings specific to that project.
 More information in the `official documentation`_.